bioexcel/bioexcel-exascale-co-design-benchmarks/CP2K/whole-application-benchmark/README.md

 ```

 Note: OpenMP-threading was not found to yield any performance advantage for this benchmark over running the pure MPI executable (`cp2k.popt`).

-The number of MPI ranks (24 in the above example) should be adjusted to be equal to the number of available cores.

 ## Expected runtimes and reference outputs